JY-Qiao/bigdet_image_demo/demo/README.md

-Put the .checkpoint file in the checkpoints dictionary
+Put the checkpoint file in the checkpoints dictionary

-——bigdetection——**checkpoints**——.checkpoint

-​             ——configs

-​							——demo

-​             ——......
+'bigdetection/checkpoints/* .pth'